GPT-5.2 ProBatch 2

 If you want, I can also do a second pass that’s even more “abstract-pattern/symmetry” focused—e.g., the recurring role of phase, duality (old/new, message/machine), invariants, and triads, and how his aesthetic for “tight interlocking explanations” interacts with his tolerance for messy biology.

-Here’s the more abstract / symmetry-pattern pass—the stuff that sits underneath the specific episodes (code, mRNA, frameshifts, replicons, worms, computing).
+Here’s the more abstract / symmetry-pattern pass—the stuff that sits underneath the specific episodes (code, , frameshifts, replicons, worms, computing).
 I’m going to treat your excerpts like a single long “object” and look for the invariants that keep reappearing in different guises.

 The deepest symmetry: Program vs Interpreter